f-tommy/SeaGapDocs/tutorialmcmcpvg.md

 ```

 @@importantv
- fno2: The PDFs and RMS ("mcmc.out" in default)
+ fno2: The PDFs and RMS ("mcmc.out" by default)
 @@

 In this file, the PDF and RMS values for each MCMC iteration are recorded.